-Please be certain that your plea arrives on or prior to the date to appear stated on the citation.
+Please be certain that your plea arrives on or prior to the court date 0stated on the citation.

 You may plead guilty, not guilty or no contest.
 If you plead guilty or no contest, you will be found guilty.
 If you plead not guilty you will have a telephonic or remote pretrial with the city attorney.
 Any matters not resolved during that pretrial, subject to the approval of the judge, will be scheduled for a trial at a later date.